-During 2012, the seventh year under the Sarbanes-Oxley Act and the fourth year for the Financial Instruments and Exchange Law, we attained a positive assessment on the validity of internal controls with relation to ensuring the reliability of financial reporting.
+During 2013, the eighth year under the Sarbanes-Oxley Act and the fifth year for the Financial Instruments and Exchange Law, we attained a positive assessment on the validity of internal controls with relation to ensuring the reliability of financial reporting.
 The Internal Control Committee, in cooperation with Group companies, will continue to strengthen and improve internal controls across the Canon Group including those in response to the Sarbanes-Oxley Act and the Financial Instruments and Exchange Law.

 The president of Canon Inc. chairs the Disclosure Committee, which is responsible for making decisions regarding the necessity, content and timing of disclosure.
 Its objective is to achieve the timely, accurate and comprehensive disclosure of the company's material information in accordance with related laws, regulations and the rules of stock exchanges.

 Financial information (earnings summaries, etc.), occurrences (occurrences significant in terms of their relationship to the company's business operations or properties), and other details requiring timely disclosure are reported to the committee by the person in charge of the disclosure working group at each division headquarters.